Nikkei jumps to nearly 2-year highs on stronger dollar, economic recovery

 * Sharp jumps on report of relisting plans

-TOKYO, June 20 Japan's Nikkei share average probed its highest levels in nearly two years on Tuesday, powered by record highs on Wall Street and a weaker yen.
+TOKYO, June 20 (Reuters) - Japan's Nikkei share average probed its highest levels in nearly two years on Tuesday, powered by record highs on Wall Street and a weaker yen.

 The Nikkei was up 1.1 percent at the end of morning trade at 20,287.67, after rising as high as 20,318.11, its highest level since August 2015.